simonbg123/annualized/README.md

 An easy-to-use GUI is available to conduct a number of operations.

-Most of the functionality is provided by two butons:
+Most of the functionality is provided by two buttons:

 - **Update and get Annualized!** : update or create records for a fund, and obtain annualized data.
 Must be supplied: the fund name (new or chosen from drop-down list), the period(s) for which annualized data is requested (leave blank for default values), the current price share, the current number of shares.
 A current transaction history needs to be copied as well to the input/output console at the bottom of the window.
 If new records were created, the fund's name will be added to the list of available funds.